 Takeaways

 Technology and the IoT are enhancing the way the world operates.
 Vehicle fleet management will be no exception.
-As more BEVs and autonomous vehicles are deployed into fleets, access to vehicle data becomes more critical to the fleet and workforce managers.
+As more net-zero and autonomous vehicles are deployed into fleets, access to vehicle data becomes more critical to the fleet and workforce managers.
 Much of this data, including critical vehicle maintenance metrics, will come directly from the vehicle itself.
 Leveraging this data, technology can also be used to optimise routes for greater efficiency, reducing travel time and improving overall fleet performance.

 By preventing disruptions, these strategies help control operational costs and improve profitability, ensuring a more sustainable and efficient fleet management approach.